Aflatoxin: Detection in humans

-Two principal techniques have been used most often to detect levels of aflatoxin in humans.
+Two principal techniques have been used most often to detect levels of aflatoxin in humans, though they are not commercially available.

 The first method is measuring the AFB_{1}-guanine adduct in the urine of subjects.
 The presence of this breakdown product indicates exposure to aflatoxin B_{1} during the past 24 hours.
 This technique measures only recent exposure, however.
 Due to the half-life of this metabolite, the level of AFB_{1}-guanine measured may vary from day to day, based on diet, and it is not ideal for assessing long-term exposure.

 Another technique that has been used is a measurement of the AFB_{1}-albumin adduct level in the blood serum.
 This approach provides a more integrated measure of exposure over several weeks or months.